 Ingrid Halland (b.
-1988) is associate professor at the University of Bergen and associate professor II at the Oslo School of Architecture and Design, where she teaches at the PhD programme.
+1988) is associate professor at University of Bergen and associate professor II at Oslo School of Architecture and Design, where she teaches at the PhD programme.
 Her work is published in Log, Journal of Design History, Aggregate, Arkitektur N, and Kunst og kultur.
 The book Ung Uro: Unsettling Climates in Nordic Art, Architecture & Design was published in 2021.

 Halland is Editor-in-Chief of Metode.

 Anders Rubing (b.
 1983) is a Swedish architect and PhD fellow at the University of Bergen.
 Rubing was educated at Bergen School of Architecture (BAS) and is head teacher and diploma supervisor at the same institution.
 He writes architectural criticism for Bergens Tidende and curated the Nordic architecture exhibition ‘Jävla kritiker!’

 Rubing is Chair of the Board at ROM for kunst og arkitektur.

 Victoria Bugge Øye

 Victoria Bugge Øye (b.
 1985) is curator of contemporary architectural history at the National Museum.
 In spring 2022, she will complete a PhD in architectural history and theory at Princeton University.
 She holds an MA in Critical, Curatorial and Conceptual Practices in Architecture from GSAPP, Columbia University (USA).
 Bugge Øye has participated in curatorial projects for the Canadian Center for Architecture, the Storefront for Art and Architecture and the Lisbon Architecture Triennale.